GCX-HCI/grandcentrix-flutter-matter-plugin/README.md

     ```
     ![Custom properties](docs/setup_ios_2_1.png)

-3. Add App Groups to to your *app* **and** *extension*:
+3. Add App Groups to your *app* **and** *extension*:
     1. Select your app/extension as target and choose the `Signing & Capabilities` tab, then click on `+ Capabilities`
     ![Add capabilities](docs/setup_ios_3_1.png)

     2. Search for `App Groups` and double click it
     ![Add App Groups](docs/setup_ios_3_2.png)

     3. On the Runner's target add new App Groups.
-On the extension's target just select it.
+On the extension's target just select it
     ![Create new App Groups](docs/setup_ios_3_3_1.png)
     ![Name the new App Groups](docs/setup_ios_3_3_2.png)

+4. Add Keychain Sharing to your *app* **and** *extension*:
+    1. As in the step before described, select your app/extension as target and choose the `Signing & Capabilities` tab, then click on `+ Capabilities`

+    2. Search for `Keychain Sharing` and double click it

+    3. Set the same namespace for the app and extension

-4. Add files to your extension
+5. Add files to your extension

     4.1 Add the [Framework Helpers](/flutter_matter_ios/ios/Classes/Framework%20Helpers/) group to your extension. <br/>
     The easist way to do this is to right click the extension's folder -> Add files to "Runner"... -> Select the  [Framework Helpers](/flutter_matter_ios/ios/Classes/Framework%20Helpers/) folder -> Make shure to select `Copy items if needed`, `Create groups` and your extension is selected as target -> Click Add